mailchimp/content-style-guide/CONTRIBUTING.md

 ### Creating Your Own Style Guide

 Feel free to fork the strongDM Content Style Guide to make your own.
-It’s available under a Creative Commons Attribution-NonCommercial 4.0 International License.
-We can’t wait to see what you do with it!
+It is available under a Creative Commons Attribution-NonCommercial 4.0 International License.
+We cannot wait to see what you do with it!